 T. gondii is ubiquitous in birds and mammals.
-This obligate intracellular parasite invades and multiplies asexually as tachyzoites within the cytoplasm of any nucleated cell (see Figure: Toxoplasma gondii life cycle.).
-When host immunity develops, multiplication of tachyzoites ceases and tissue cysts form; cysts persist in a dormant state for years, especially in brain and muscle.
+This obligate intracellular parasite invades and multiplies asexually as tachyzoites within the cytoplasm of any nucleated cell (see figure ).
+When host immunity develops, multiplication of tachyzoites ceases and tissue cysts form; cysts persist in a dormant state for years, especially in brain, eyes, and muscle.
 The dormant Toxoplasma forms within the cysts are called bradyzoites.

-Toxoplasma gondii life cycle.
+Toxoplasma gondii life cycle

 Infection can occur by

 After ingestion of oocysts or tissue cysts, tachyzoites are released and spread throughout the body.
 This acute infection is followed by the development of protective immune responses and the formation of tissue cysts in many organs.
-The cysts can reactivate, primarily in immunocompromised patients.
+The cysts can reactivate causing disease, primarily in immunocompromised patients.
 Toxoplasmosis reactivates in 30 to 40% of AIDS patients who are not taking antibiotic prophylaxis, but the widespread use of trimethoprim/sulfamethoxazole for Pneumocystis prophylaxis has dramatically reduced the incidence.

 Toxoplasmosis can be transmitted transplacentally if the mother becomes infected during pregnancy or if immunosuppression reactivates a prior infection.
 Transmission of Toxoplasma to a fetus is extraordinarily rare in immunocompetent mothers who were infected with Toxoplasma and developed immunity prior to pregnancy.

 Infections may manifest in several ways:

 Disease in neonates may be severe, particularly if acquired early in pregnancy; symptoms include jaundice, rash, hepatosplenomegaly, and the characteristic tetrad of abnormalities:

 Many children with less severe infections and most infants born to mothers infected during the 3rd trimester appear healthy at birth but are at high risk of seizures, intellectual disability, retinochoroiditis, or other symptoms developing months or even years later.